 4. Consider Your Current Qualifications

-Thinking of changing careers to focus on psychology?
-Whether you have an undergraduate degree in psychology or an unrelated discipline, you may be able to use your existing qualifications to become a practising psychologist.
+If you are searching for a more fulfiling career, a course in psychology could be exactly what you need to make a career change.
+The good news is, whether you have an undergraduate degree in psychology or an unrelated discipline, you may be able to use your existing qualifications to become a practising psychologist.

 Monash Online’s Graduate Diploma in Psychology is ideal if you’re aiming to transition into psychology from an unrelated field.
 To meet entry requirements for this qualification, you must have an undergraduate bachelor’s degree or higher university qualification in any discipline.